LDPKiT: Superimposing Remote Queries for Privacy-Preserving Distillation: Evaluation

-We run our experiments on two machines.
+\paragraph{\textbf{Experimental setup.}} We run our experiments on two machines.
 One has two GPUs, NVIDIA GeForce RTX 3090 and 4090, with 24GB of dedicated memory, and an Intel 12th Gen i7-12700 CPU with 12 cores and 64GB of RAM.
 The other has two NVIDIA GeForce RTX 4090 GPUs and an AMD Ryzen Threadripper PRO 5955WX CPU with 16 cores and 64GB of RAM.
-The underlying OS are 64-bit Ubuntu 22.04.3 LTS and Ubuntu 24.04 LTS, respectively.
+The underlying operating systems are 64-bit Ubuntu 22.04.3 LTS and Ubuntu 24.04 LTS, respectively.
 We use Python 3.9.7 and PyTorch v2.1.2 with CUDA 12.1.